 Blancpain created the Fifty Fathoms in 1953, the same year Rolex released the Submariner.

 At the time, the Fifty Fathoms watches were more utilitarian than they are today, designed by French navy diver (Bob Maloubier) for military water use.
-The original Fifty Fathoms had a unidirectional bezel capable of tracking dive time, a screw down crown, and a luminous dial that could be easily read underwater.
-These are the hallmarks of true dive watches today (and required to be an official ISO6425 certified dive watch).
+The original Fifty Fathoms had a unidirectional bezel capable of tracking dive time, a screw-down crown, and a luminous dial that could be easily read underwater.
+These are the hallmarks of true dive watches today.

 While the original Fifty Fathoms were utilitarian – built for professional use – and they still can be considered this theoretically, in reality, they’re more of a luxury dive watch.
 Considering the price, about twice that of a Rolex Submariner, there are so many other options for actual scuba diving.
 And with a clear caseback, which is awesome to view the movement, if you saw a serious diver wearing this to go scuba diving, I think it would be an exception, not the norm.

 Don’t get me wrong, they have a strong naval heritage, in fact, this particular “Barakuda” limited edition, which is a throwback to a 1960s model, was originally produced by a company called a military supply company called Barakuda for the American, French, German, and Polish naval use, but that was before Blancpain went out of business, prior to being resurrected and brought back by the Swatch Group.
 The new modern Blancpain 2.0, is more about expensive limited editions and luxury than diving, despite the pedigree.